unamiller/TNB-HSSW-Production/README.md

 ## 2. Installation guide

 This code is written in Python (version 3.8.8) and executed in Jupyter Lab, both of which are easily installed using the Anaconda Python distribution (<https://www.anaconda.com/>).
+Anaconda setup typically takes less than 10 minutes.
 <br>
 ### Package dependencies
 The following packages are required to run this code: